jon-chun/cultural-analytics/docs/index.md

 The final week will focus on a variety of options to share presentations, ML/AI models or applications on the web.
 This includes several ***free and paid web hosting options*** from no-code static blog platforms to dynamic web full-stack virtual servers on cloud hosts like Amazon Web Services.

 Students produce a wide variety of individualized stand-alone projects to demonstrate specific learned skills.
 Our course culminates in a final class project based on each student's intellectual interests and personal passions.
-These compelling narratives are reconcieved and implemented using any combination of the technologies and techniques presented throughout the semester.
+These compelling narratives are reconceived and implemented using any combination of the technologies and techniques presented throughout the semester.